2022 Dacia Duster Facelift Debuts With Dual-Clutch Automatic Gearbox

 Speaking of efficiency, newly designed 16- and 17-inch wheels tested in the wind tunnel are more aerodynamic than the previous alloys and help the four-wheel-drive version emit 5.8 fewer grams of CO2 emissions.
 This was also made possible by designing a new rear spoiler.
 Rounding off the changes on the outside are the chrome accents in the front grille.

 Stepping inside, the dashboard has been revised to accommodate a new infotainment system featuring an eight-inch touchscreen.
 It might be a cheap car, but the 2022 Duster offers wireless Android Auto and Apple CarPlay aside from the usual built-in navigation.
-It even has a 4x4 monitor for the all-paw version by showing an inclinometer, altimeter compass, and other relevant data.
+It even has a 4x4 monitor for the all-paw version by showing an inclinometer, altimeter, compass, and other relevant data.

 Dacia has also installed new headrests for greater comfort and they're similar to those of the Logan and Sandero, which in turn borrowed them from the latest-generation Clio.
 The seat upholstery has also been completely changed with the facelift, while a new high center console has a wide armrest that slides back 70 millimeters (2.7 inches).
 It contains a 1.1-liter storage area and a pair of USB ports on the more expensive versions.